pilgrimstack/workshop-301/0.dev/readme.md

     openstack network delete privatenet-dev
     ```

-> In case of doubt, you can have a look on the file .script-down
+> If in doubt, you can have a look at the file .script-down
 >
 > If you are really lost, just copy the .script-down to script-down
 > ```bash
 > cp .script-down script-down